-- In AED mode, Turn the Mode Selector to OFF. - In Manual Mode, Press the DISARM softkey. - In Manual mode, turn the Mode Selector to OFF or PACER, or change the selected defibrillator energy.
+- Press the DISARM softkey.

+- Turn the Mode Selector to OFF, MONITOR, or PACER.

+- Change the selected defibrillator energy.

-For safety, in Manual mode, the R Series unit automatically disarms if left charged for more than either 60 or 120 seconds (user configurable) if the SHOCK button is not pressed; in AED mode, the R Series unit automatically disarms if left charged for more than 30 seconds.
+For safety, the R Series unit automatically disarms if left charged for more than either 60 or 120 seconds (user configurable) if the SHOCK button is not pressed.